 32. Windows Movie Maker — This is another free and easy-to-use video editor, except it’s for Windows users.

-33. Free photo editing software — Photos are also good to have with your Kickstarter campaign, with GIMP and being the best free photo editing platforms out there.
+33. Free photo editing software — Photos are also good to have with your Kickstarter campaign, with GIMP and is the best free photo editing platforms out there.

 35. Nik Collection — This complete image-editing suite used to cost $500, but Google is now giving it away totally free.
 It includes seven plugins with different specialties.
 Take your campaign photos to the next level with this free resource.